1993 Canadian federal election: Mulroney era

-In 1984, Brian Mulroney led the Progressive Conservatives to a majority government with the most seats in Canadian history, winning a majority of the seats in every province.
+In 1984, Brian Mulroney led the Progressive Conservatives to a majority government with the most seats in Canadian history, winning a majority of the seats in every province and a majority of votes cast.
 The Liberals lost 95 seats in the worst defeat for a governing party at the federal level at the time.

 The PCs made a strong showing in Quebec, a province where they had held few seats for much of the century.
-Between 1896 and 1984, they had only managed to win the majority of seats in that province once, in their 1958 landslide—the only other time besides 1984 that a party won 200 seats in an election.
+Between 1896 and 1984, they had only taken a majority of seats in that province once, in their 1958 landslide—the only other time besides 1984 that a party won more than 200 seats in an election.
 After winning only one seat in Quebec (out of 75) in 1980, the Tories won 58 seats in 1984, leaving the Liberals with almost no seats outside of Montreal.

 Mulroney's government was based on a coalition of socially conservative populists from the West, fiscal conservatives from Atlantic Canada and Ontario, and Quebec nationalists.
-This coalition helped him win reelection in 1988 (an election almost wholly focused on the proposed Canada–United States Free Trade Agreement) with a considerably smaller mandate.
-Over the next five years, the popularity of Mulroney and his party collapsed.
-The late 1980s recession badly harmed the Canadian economy, as unemployment increased dramatically and the federal budget deficit grew.
-Despite the government's pledges to reduce the federal deficit, it grew from $34.5 billion in 1984, when Mulroney took power, to more than $40 billion by the time Mulroney stepped down in 1993.
-The federal debt had also grown to $500 billion.
-Mulroney had brought in the highly unpopular Goods and Services Tax (GST) in 1991.
+This coalition helped him win reelection in 1988 (an election almost wholly focused on the proposed Canada–United States Free Trade Agreement) but with only a plurality of the votes cast this time.
+Over the next five years, the popularity of Mulroney and his party declined further.
+The late 1980s recession severely harmed the Canadian economy, as both unemployment and the public debt grew.
+Despite the government's pledges to reduce the annual federal deficit, it grew from $34.5 billion in 1984, when Mulroney took power, to more than $40 billion by the time Mulroney stepped down in 1993.
+The federal debt was at $500 billion in 1993.
+Mulroney brought in the unpopular Goods and Services Tax (GST) in 1991 and his governing policies were broadly unpopular by early 1993.

+While Mulroney had railed against Pierre Trudeau's patronage appointments in 1984, he permitted a series of patronage appointments just as he left the PM's office in 1993.